ethankremerdojc/terminalsite/README.md

 This is a portfolio page I designed and coded myself, to be a place that can showcase some of my work.
 ![fractals](https://github.com/ethankremerdojc/terminalsite/blob/master/images/github_view/light_fractal.png "Fractals")

+The top left section is a semi-functioning terminal that accepts basic linux commands.